Viva Seifert: Early life

+Music career

 In 1999, Seifert and her brother, Gideon Joel Seifert, formed the band Bikini Atoll along with two other members, Ché Albrighton and Bastian Juel.
 In the band, Seifert was a keyboardist.
 In 2004, they were signed to the Bella Union label, and they released their debut studio album, Moratoria, which was received positively by critics, with The Independent describing it as "...an awesome, soul-searching slice of sprawling Americana."
 In 2005, they released their second studio album, Liar's Exit, which received positive reviews.
-In 2006, Bikini Atoll disbanded, and further activities were ceased.
-In 2008, Seifert appeared on an episode of Would I Lie to You? as a guest of Gabby Logan due to their time competing against each other in gymnastics.

-After the split of Bikini Atoll, Seifert and her brother formed the duo Joe Gideon & the Shark.
+In 2006, Bikini Atoll disbanded, and further activities were ceased.After the split of Bikini Atoll, Seifert and her brother formed the duo Joe Gideon & the Shark.
 They released their debut album, Harum Scarum in 2010, which earned a positive reception from critics.
 Online magazine Louder Than War described the album as "a hell of a find.
 An extraordinarily colourful collection of psychedelic stories – demented yet sympathetic eulogies to a bunch of fictitious weirdos, set to a fashionably succinct swamp-rock beat."
-Writing for Clash magazine, Mike Diver deemed Seifert "one of the fiercest, most technically gifted rock ‘n’ roll drummers around – it's unsettling even to see her crack a smile."
+Writing for Clash magazine, Mike Diver deemed Seifert "one of the fiercest, most technically gifted rock 'n' roll drummers around – it's unsettling even to see her crack a smile."
 Clash also said that she handled her work with "flamboyant precision".

-In 2013, they released their second album Freakish through Bronze Rat Records.
+In 2013, Joe Gideon & the Shark released their second album Freakish through Bronze Rat Records.
 The Quietus said that "…Viva's visual drumming style and Joe's control of any number of effects mangling, fuzzing and boosting an arsenal of crunching riffs to produce an enticing audio-visual package."

-Her Story and independent music ventures
+In 2022, Seifert formed the indie electronica musical duo Lunge (stylized in all caps) with Mark "Arp" Cleveland, who was previously a drummer for Archie Bronson Outfit.
+They released their debut single "Heavy Golden Swim" in March 2022.
+In July 2022, it was announced that Lunge would make their live debut at the End of the Road Festival in September of that same year.
+They released their debut extended play EP1 on April 7, 2023, which was preceded by the single "This Idle Motion".